ItakEjgo/mvzd/README.md

 # SILVA: Spatial Index Library with Version Access

 ## Overview
-**SILVA** is a high-performance library for managing multi-version spatial data (points).
+**SILVA** is a high-performance main-memory spatial index library for managing multi-version spatial data (points and polygons).
 It enables storing multiple versions of spatial indexes and supports real-time spatial queries on any stored version, including range counting/reporting and k-nearest neighbors (KNN).
 In addition to *standard spatial queries*, it also supports *version control* operations (commit, merge, spatial diff, purge) are optimized for parallel execution.
 Our experimental results show that SILVA can achieve  **100x faster operations** and **70% lower memory usage** than state-of-the-art multi-version spatial index MV(3)R-tree from *libspatialindex* library.

+**Ploygon Support** SILVA also supports processing polygons like traditional *R-trees*.
+We also integrate rectangle intersects queries, which is widely used in real-world applications.

+**Disk Interaction** This capability is particularly helpful when certain versions need to be archived for long-term importance, or when accumulated versions cause significant high memory pressure.
+In such scenarios, specific versions can be stored from memory to disk while keeping the calculated information.
+This ensures when the versions are later retrieved from disk, no extra computation overhead is required to reconstruct the index.

 ## Key Features
 - **Multi-Version Control**